ErikDanielsson/intopt/README.md

 # intopt

-A parallel integer program solver for the Efficient C course, EDAG01, at LTH, Lund.
+A parallel integer program solver for that won the course competition in the Efficient C course, EDAG01, at LTH, Lund.

 To solve an integer program of the form